eisfabian/SPACEtomo/README.md

 - If SPACEtomo freezes or crashes when loading an image from the SerialEM buffer, please try just running it again.
 This issue should be fixed in the latest SerialEM 4.2beta+.
 - If you get an error saying something like `unexpected keyword argument 'perform_everything_on_XXX`:
   - nnUNet changed the name of the argument recently from `perform_everything_on_gpu` to `perform_everything_on_device`.
-  - Please try to change it accordingly in the *SPACEtomo_nnUNet.py* script (SPACEtomo v1.1) and try running it again.
+  - Please try to change it accordingly in the *run_nnUNet.py* script and try running it again.
 - If your tilt series are off target, check if your Record and View mag are aligned in the used image state and consider doing the "High-Defocus IS" calibration for your View mag.
 - If your lamella is not in the field of view when switching between low mag and intermediate mag or between intermediate mag and View mag, redo the "Mag IS Offsets" calibrations.
 - If SerialEM terminates the script with a montage error concerning an exceeded limit in the Script Control, go to *Scripts* > *Controls* and remove any limits that cause the script to terminate.